kurokobo/awx-on-k3s/tips/upgrade-operator.md

 <!-- omit in toc -->
-# Upgrade AWX Operator to 0.14.0 or later
+# Upgrade AWX Operator from 0.13.0 or earlier to 0.14.0 or later

 [As described in the documentation](https://github.com/ansible/awx-operator/blob/0.14.0/README.md#v0140), AWX Operator changed from cluster scope to namespace scope in `0.14.0`.
 Also, the Operator SDK `1.x` is used.